Hilsea Lido

 Hilsea Lido is a freshwater lido at Hilsea, Portsmouth, England, which opened in 1935.
-Portsmouth City Council is currently renovating Hilsea Lido as part of the Hilsea Lines project in the north of the city.
+The newly refurbished pool reopened on 2nd May 2026 after an extensive £7.6m refurbishment.

-The aim of this project is to improve the area and encourage residents and visitors to use it.
+The aim of the project was to improve the area and encourage residents and visitors to use it.
 The project has been enabled by funding from the UK government.

 Description

 The Hilsea Lido is a leisure facility featuring the Main Pool (measuring 67m x 18m).
 It was originally 4.6 metres (15 feet) deep, meaning the lido had the distinction of being the deepest outdoor pool in the UK apart from Broomhill Pool which is the same depth.

 The depth has now been reduced to 2.6m as part of the stabilisation work being carried out, to counteract the pressure of the groundwater pushing the pool tank up from below.

 A large Splash Pool (45m x 18m x 6ins deep) designed for younger swimmers used to be adjacent to the Main Pool.
 This has now been replaced by the Hilsea Jubilee Splash Pool.

 The site of the lido is connected to Alexandra Park via the Stamshaw Esplanade.